 Other services provided by the Bureau are Crime Scene Analysis and Documentation, Extradition of Fugitives, Service of legal documents, assistance to the Assistant Attorney General with the presentation of criminal and civil matters before the court, and the operation of the Witness Protection Program.

 In times of a declared state of emergency, which may involve a natural disaster, accident with mass fatalities, or a terrorist attack involving weapons of mass destruction, the Bureau takes the lead in fatality recovery under the Office of the Medical Examiner.

-Powers and DutiesAll Special Agents are sworn peace officers with full territory-wide authority to investigate and effect warrantless arrests, arrests pursuant to arrest warrants, to execute search warrants, and to seize property.
+Powers and DutiesAll Special Agents are sworn peace officers with full territory-wide authority to investigate and effect warrantless arrests and arrests pursuant to arrest warrants, to execute search warrants, and to seize property.

-Bureau StaffThe Bureau maintains offices in the two island districts, St. Thomas/St. John and St. Croix, and is comprised of sworn and civilian staff to include the following: Director, Assistant Director, Special Agent In-Charge, Special Agents, Criminal/Intelligence Analysis, Administrative Assistance, and Legal Secretary.
+Bureau StaffThe Bureau maintains offices in the two island districts of St. Thomas/St. John and St. Croix, and is comprised of sworn and civilian staff to include the following: Director, Assistant Director, Special Agent In-Charge, Special Agents, Criminal/Intelligence Analysis, Administrative Assistance, and Legal Secretary.
 During the year, interns who are pursuing a degree in Criminal Justice, Police Science, or a related field of study are assigned to the Bureau.
-The Director, Assistant Director, and all Special Agents are on 24 hours a day on-call status, seven days a week.
+The Director, Assistant Director, and all Special Agents are on 24-hours-a-day on-call status, seven days a week.